EOSgithub/linked-blog-starter-md/The Haunted One.md

 - **La Nave Fantasma Ultros:** *The crew of the Ultros can be put to rest either by slaying them in their undead forms, or by leading a mutiny against Estor.
 Of the thanes, Metron has a task tied to the Psychopomp.
 The only way for the tortured souls of Estor’s victims trapped within the box to find peace is if they are destroyed in their spectre forms.*

 - **L’Isola delle Moire:** *There are many lost souls here, not dead but trapped within cursed bodies.
-Only death will free them from the curses laid upon them by the Fates.
+Only death will free them from the curses laid upon them by [[The Fates]].
 Their spirits will thank the Psychopomp before moving on.*

 - **L'Isola degli Esiliati:** *Two of the four dead men cling to unlife here as restless spirits, and can name the killer.
 The problem is they are both criminals themselves, and do not name the same person, as one lies in order to take vengeance on another exile.
 This effectively reduces the number of possible explanations from three to two.*